AmCham China Initiative • 2026

 Competition Categories

-The contest is divided into two categories by grade level, each with its own prizes.
+The contest is divided into three categories by grade level, each with its own prizes.

 Category A